Skip to the main content

 Unpacking the Portrait of a Learner

-The Portrait of a Learner (POL) emphasizes integrating soft skills with content knowledge while moving away from standardized tests.
-Claire points out that employers are frustrated by graduates who lack essential workforce skills, noting, 'We have people in the industry who are saying we will teach the skills they need for the job, but we can’t teach the collaboration and critical thinking.'
-To address this, she stresses the importance of fostering soft skills throughout a student's education rather than merely training them for tests.
-Claire recommends embedding these durable skills into learning through approaches like STEM tanks and design thinking, ensuring that students are better prepared for success in the real world
+The Portrait of a Learner isn’t just another framework; it’s a shift in what we value in education.
+It’s about integrating soft skills with content knowledge and everyday learning while moving away from standardized tests.
+Claire points out that there’s a growing disconnect between what students are taught and what employers expect from them.
+Employers are frustrated by graduates who lack essential workforce skills.
+“We have people in the industry who are saying we will teach the skills they need for the job, but we can’t teach collaboration and critical thinking,” Claire says.

 Ungrading and the Portrait of a Learner